 Our California bench warrant attorneys can assist you throughout the state, including Los Angeles, San Francisco, Long Beach, Orange County, Riverside and San Bernardino.
-Also see our related pages on clearing California arrest warrants, challenging police search warrants, and posting bail in California.
+Also see our related pages on clearing California arrest warrants, challenging police search warrants, California failure to appear laws, and posting bail in California.

 Bench warrants (sometimes referred to as "body attachments") are the most common type of warrant issued in California.
 They refer to a warrant that is issued from "the bench", which means, the judge.